 You are responsible for your personal belongings.
 It’s best not to keep any valuable items in your room.
 Also, you are responsible for any removable dental devices or hearing aids.
 Please keep them in a safe place.
 It’s not recommended that you leave them on your meal tray, in bed linens or under pillows.

 Please click here to pay your bill online.

 In accordance with the Texas Health and Safety Code, Section 241.103, this notice is given to you regarding the destruction of medical records.

 It is the policy of Mountain Valley Regional Rehabilitation Hospital to authorize the disposal of any medical records on or after the tenth (10th) anniversary of the date on which you, the patient, were last treated at this facility.

-If you, the patient, were younger than 18 years of age when you were last treated, Mountain Valley Regional Rehabilitation Hospital may authorize the disposal of medical records relating to you, the patient, on or after the date allowed by State law, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.
+If you, the patient, are younger than 18 years of age when you were last treated, Mountain Valley Regional Rehabilitation Hospital may authorize the disposal of medical records relating to you, the patient, on or after the date of your twentieth (20th) birthday, or after the tenth (10th) anniversary of the date on which you were last treated, whichever date is later.

 Mountain Valley Regional Rehabilitation Hospital will not destroy medical records that relate to any matter that is involved in litigation if the hospital knows the litigation has not been fully resolved.

 Mountain Valley Regional Rehabilitation Hospital has been ranked by the Uniform Data System for Medical Rehabilitation (UDSMR), a non-for-profit corporation that was developed with support from the National Institute on Disability and Rehabilitation research, a component of the U.S. Department of Education.
 It ranks rehabilitation facilities based upon care that is patient-centered, effective, efficient, and timely.